24

 What is Lambda Expression in Java?

-- Allows for more readable and compact code by eliminating the need for anonymous classes.
+- Lambda expression in Java allows you to write methods in a shorter, more readable format by eliminating the need for anonymous classes.

 Syntax of Lambda Expression in Java